 Gauge: 12 sts and 7.5 rows per 4″.
 Check your gauge, and factor this into your size calculation.

-Yarn: Bulky weight yarn, such as Lion Brand Color Made Easy (Category 5).
+Yarn Weight: Bulky weight yarn, such as Lion Brand Color Made Easy (Category 5).
 I used about 200 yds for an Adult Medium.

 You’ll also need: